 /k/ > /kʲ/ > /ç/ > /j/ > /∅/, as in facere > faire

 A similar transformation — and probably the source for its counterpart in Vulgar Latin — emerged in Greek.
 The sound represented by the letter χ shifted from /kʰ/ in Ancient Greek to /x/ or /ç/ in Modern Greek.
 Numerous Latin borrowings from Greek (like schola) and the overall influence of the latter could contribute to the coherence of certain phonetical patterns in the two languages.

 (1) These chains can also be slightly adjusted to fit Modern Italian:

 /k/ > /kʲ/ > /ç/ > /ɕ/ > /tɕ/ > /tʃ/, as in centum > cento

 (2) Similarly, a /tɕ/ or /tʃ/ sound could have emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as an alternative.
-This particular variant could have been borrowed into English (to be nowadays observed in English loanwords like chair).
+This particular variant could have been borrowed into English (to be nowadays observed in English loanwords like chair or chamber).